 Artis then proceeded to walk into the bedroom, and she grabbed her phone and snuck outside to hide.
 The girlfriend stated that she then called 911 and hung up because she knew it would send the police, and she didn’t want him to find her on the phone.

 Police then made contact with Artis, who wanted to speak about the incident.
 He stated there was no physical altercation inside the residence and that his girlfriend was going through his phone and became angry after finding a conversation he had with another female.

 “Artis stated that he was in the process of breaking up with her and stated that he has messages on his phone where she threatened to get even with him,” the officer said.

 Artis gave police permission to search for the messages on his phone.
-As officers were retrieving the phone, they observed powder on the dresser from crushed blue pills.

 “I located the conversation between him and [the girlfriend].
 I read multiple text messages that did not support his statement; notably [the girlfriend] appeared to be advising him, she hopes that he is well and that he needs to get some help,” the officer said.